John3/awesome-torque3d/README.md

 #### Sport fighting
 Sports-based fighting

+- [Darkwind: War on Wheels](http://www.dark-wind.com) - [Store Steam](http://store.steampowered.com/app/295710/) A multiplayer online, simultaneous turn-based game of vehicular combat.
+Set in a post-apocalyptic world, it involves physics-based tactical combat and deathracing, online leagues as well as cooperative wilderness scouting and looting, trading and camp-based crafting.
 - [Frozen Cortex](http://www.frozencortex.com) - [Store Steam](http://store.steampowered.com/app/237350) Is a simultaneous turn-based strategy game.
 Defeat your opponent’s plans on a randomly-generated playfield in this brutal futuresport.
 - [Metal Drift](http://www.metaldrift.com/) - [Store Steam](http://store.steampowered.com/app/32200/) Is a vehicular sport combat game set in a distant future.
 As the player, you command an agile, high powered hover tank in a futuristic sports arena.

 ### Other genres
 - [1t!](https://irei1as.itch.io/1t) You're in a test called "1t!".
 What kind of KungFu trial is it?
 - [CubistMT](http://joticarroll.github.io/Torque3D) - [GitHub Repo](https://github.com/joticarroll/Torque3D) - [Video](http://www.youtube.com/watch?v=lBv4S4ogXdE) Interactive and educational virtual reef.
 "The Reef" designed to represent a sample of the diversity of life on the Great Barrier Reef and be engaging to the general public and potential students.
 Note: Torque3D modification.
+#### Card Games
+- [Bellatorus Deluxe](http://www.garagegames.com/products/bellatorus) Is a strategic card game where you attempt to destroy your opponents tower while protecting your own.
+(Dead game) [Download Demo](http://demos.garagegames.com/pangus/Bellatorus_Win_ig_2.1.0.30.exe)

 ## Gui
 - [Torque3D Awesomium](https://github.com/StefanLundmark/Torque3D_Awesomium) This lets you embed HTML5/Flash in your games.
 You can integrate it via JavaScript to interact with elements in the game.